Billy Johnson (racing driver): Early career

-When he was 13 years old, Johnson started kart racing.
-In 2003 he won a scholarship to race in the series Skip Barber Racing School and a scholarship in Valencia Spain to compete in the inaugural season of Formula BMW USA as a Factory BMW "Junior" driver.
+When he was thirteen years old, Johnson started kart racing.
+In 2003, he won a scholarship to race in the series Skip Barber Racing School and a scholarship in Valencia Spain to compete in the inaugural season of Formula BMW USA as a Factory BMW "Junior" driver.

-In 2004 he competed in the Formula BMW USA Championship and finished 5th and received the Sportsman of the Year award.
+In 2004, Johnson competed in the Formula BMW USA Championship and finished fifth and received the Sportsman of the Year award.

-In 2005 he finished in the top-10 of his one and only Star Mazda Pro Series race.
+In 2005, Johnson finished in the top-ten of his one and only Star Mazda Pro Series race.

 Sports cars

-In 2005 he made his sports car debut with Speed Source co-driving with James Hinchcliffe in the Grand-Am Cup ST class, en route to 7 top-10 finishes in 7 races.
+In 2005, Johnson made his sports car debut with Speed Source co-driving with James Hinchcliffe in the Grand-Am Cup ST class, en route to seven top-ten finishes in seven races.
 He also made his GT car debut in the Virginia round of the Rolex Sports Car Series with Team Prototype Technology Group in a BMW M3. and had 7 top-10 finishes in the Grand-Am Cup ST class driving for SpeedSource, Matt Connolly Motorsports, and Compass 360.

-In 2006 he competed in one Speed World Challenge race for Tindol Motorsports as well as the Grand-Am Cup ST class for Kensai Racing, Potter Racing, and ROAR Racing.
+In 2006, Johnson competed in one Speed World Challenge race for Tindol Motorsports as well as the Grand-Am Cup ST class for Kensai Racing, Potter Racing, and ROAR Racing.

-2007 was his first full season in sports cars, finishing 2nd in the ST Championship with 3 victories under Kensai Racing.
+2007 was Johnson first full season in sports cars, finishing second in the ST Championship with 3 victories under Kensai Racing.
 He also made his Koni Challenge GS class debut thanks to Jim Click Racing, finishing 6th as the highest placing Mustang.

-In 2008, he made the progression to a full season in the GS class under Motorsport Technology Group with 4 podium finishes driving a BMW Z4 M-Coupe and Porsche 997.
+In 2008, Johnson made the progression to a full season in the GS class under Motorsport Technology Group with four podium finishes driving a BMW Z4 M-Coupe and Porsche 997.

-In 2009, after winning at Homestead in a Porsche 997 for Motorsport Technology Group, and the team running out of funds halfway through the season, he signed with Roush Fenway Racing's Koni Challenge team, driving a Ford Mustang FR500C alongside Jack Roush Jr. A year later, the two won at Homestead-Miami Speedway, Jack Roush's 400th win as a car owner.
-They finished 3rd in the championship with a win at New Jersey and multiple podiums.
+In 2009, after winning at Homestead in a Porsche 997 for Motorsport Technology Group, and the team running out of funds halfway through the season, Johnson signed with Roush Fenway Racing's Koni Challenge team, driving a Ford Mustang FR500C alongside Jack Roush Jr. A year later, the two won at Homestead-Miami Speedway, Jack Roush's 400th win as a car owner.
+They finished third in the championship with a win at New Jersey and multiple podiums.

-In late 2011 they finished 2nd in the championship with 3 victories, at VIR, Watkins Glen, and New Jersey.
+In late 2011, Johnson finished second in the championship with three victories, at VIR, Watkins Glen, and New Jersey.
 That year he also joined Turner Motorsport to drive a BMW M3 at the Rolex Sports Car Series, finishing fourth at Montreal.